iwahbe/rdma-fs/README.md

 ### Building

 The program should compile fine with `cargo build`.
-It does need rust's nightly compiler and fuser header files.
+It does need rust's nightly compiler as well as FUSE and Linux header files.

 ### Background <!-- (1-2 pages) -->